 Then in May 2012, the government passed a bill ending the reciprocity requirement, to attract more foreign homebuyers.
 Since August 2012, the government has allowed nationals from 183 countries to buy properties in Turkey.
 In addition, the size of land foreigners can buy without needing special permission was increased from 2.5 hectares, to 33 hectares.

 Since then, tens of thousands of foreigners have successfully acquired properties in Turkey, most notably in the Marmara and Mediterranean regions, Turkey’s major finance and tourist hubs.
-In 2014, Turkey has attracted about US$6 billion of foreign direct investment (FDI).
+In 2015, Turkey´s Foreign Direct Investment (FDI) inflow was at US$ 16.5 billion, 24.8% of the total FDI (or US$ 4.1 billion) was for real estate and construction, according to the Investment Support and Promotion Agency of Turkey (ISPAT).

-Another reason is the chaos on Turkey´s doorstep, in Syria and Iraqi Kurdistan, and a deterioration in relations with Turkey´s own Kurdish population.
+Another reason for the Lira´s weakness was the general weakening of developing country currencies.
+A final reason is the chaos on Turkey´s doorstep in Syria and Iraqi Kurdistan, and the deterioration in relations with Turkey´s own Kurdish population.

 In its early years, Turkey’s AKP government was seen internationally as the Islamic equivalent of Europe’s Christian Democratic parties, i.e., a force for moderation and modernity.
 The AKP was credited with bringing economic growth and political stability to Turkey.
 EU membership was one of the government’s top priorities.
 In September 2010 it won public approval for its plans to amend the constitution, partly to meet the requirements for EU membership, but above all to reduce further the power of the military.

-Unemployment was 9.3% in May 2015, up from 8.8% a year earlier, according to TurkStat, or about 2.79 million unemployed.
-The labour force participation was virtually unchanged at 51.7%, up from 51.2% the previous year.
+Unemployment was at 10.2% in June 2016, an increase of 0.6 percentage points from last year´s 9.6%, according to TurkStat.
+The labour force participation was virtually unchanged at 52.4%, slightly up from 52.1% in the previous year.

 Be the first to comment on this article!